isaacbernat/dartmuti/README.md

 2. Get all dependencies
   - `pub get`

-3. Serve the files (any HTTP server should work)
+3. Serve the files within `dartium` directory (any HTTP server should work)
   - `python -m SimpleHTTPServer`

 4. Navigate it through!